amanrai31/JavaScript/01js/README.md

 Define JS object
 - Object literal [ e.g. const personDetails = {name:"xyz", age:20}]  **recommended**
 - using new keyword.
-[Usually when we make object from Object Constructor]
+[Usually when we make object from Object Constructor or class]
 - Using an Object Constructor

 #### Accessing Object Properties